 From 2015 to 2017, Minister Freeland served as Canada's Minister of International Trade, overseeing the successful negotiation of Canada's free trade agreement with the European Union, CETA.
 From 2017 to 2019, she served as Canada’s Minister of Foreign Affairs.

-An esteemed journalist and author, Ms. Freeland was born in Peace River, Alberta.
-She received her undergraduate degree from Harvard University before continuing her studies on a Rhodes Scholarship at the University of Oxford.
+An esteemed journalist and author, Minister Freeland was born in Peace River, Alberta.
+She was educated at Harvard University before continuing her studies on a Rhodes Scholarship at the University of Oxford.

-After cutting her journalistic teeth as a Ukraine-based stringer for the Financial Times, The Washington Post and The Economist, Ms. Freeland went on to wear many hats at the Financial Times, including U.K. news editor, Moscow bureau chief, Eastern Europe correspondent, editor of the FT Weekend Magazine and editor of FT.com.
-She served as deputy editor of The Globe and Mail between 1999 and 2001 before becoming deputy editor and then U.S. managing editor of the Financial Times.
+After beginning her career in journalism as a Ukraine-based freelance reporter for the Financial Times, The Washington Post, and The Economist, she went on to various roles at the Financial Times.
+She then served as deputy editor of The Globe and Mail between 1999 and 2001, before returning to the Financial Times as deputy editor and then as the United States managing editor.

-In 2010, Ms. Freeland joined Canadian-owned Thomson Reuters.
-She was a managing director of the company and editor of Consumer News when she decided to return home and enter politics.
+In 2010, she joined Canadian-owned Thomson Reuters.
+She was a managing director of the company and editor of consumer news when she decided to return home and enter politics in 2013.

-She has written two books: Sale of the Century: The Inside Story of the Second Russian Revolution (2000) and Plutocrats: The Rise of the New Global Super-Rich and the Fall of Everyone Else (2012).
+Minister Freeland has written two books: Sale of the Century: The Inside Story of the Second Russian Revolution (2000); and Plutocrats: The Rise of the New Global Super-Rich and the Fall of Everyone Else (2012).
 Plutocrats is an international best-seller and won the Lionel Gelber Prize and National Business Book Award.
-In 2013, Ms. Freeland gave a TED Talk about global income inequality, based on the issues dealt with in Plutocrats.
-It has been viewed almost two million times.